nochkin/RelaiXed2/README.txt

-The RelaiXed project source code consists of three parts that are largely independent, and are compiled and linked seperately:
+The RelaiXed project source code consists of three parts that are largely independent, and are compiled and linked separately:
 1) The ‘RelaixedApp.hex’  embedded software (‘firmware’), stored internally in the PIC microcontroller controls the RelaiXed operation.
 It is stored in the PIC flash memory at addresses above 2000(hex).
    This software is all newly written for this Relaixed2 design.